-Daylily Cultivar Listing 2017
+Daylily Cultivar Listing Summer/Fall 2021

 Click any cultivar name to be taken to its information page in a separate browser window.
 To return to this page, simply close that window.

-Welcome!
-This is my sale listing for 2017 of cultivars introduced by myself and other daylily breeders.
+- Welcome!
+This is my sale listing for Summer/Fall 2021 of cultivars introduced by myself and other daylily breeders.
 I have grown all of these for several years in my own garden, some for decades.
 All of these are plants that have done well in my zone 6 Kentucky garden, flourishing with minimal care when grown in my average to poor garden soil (clay and sand mix tending to be acidic at about 6.5 pH).
 In addition, many have also been good breeders in my own program and many have shown good to high resistance to rust in my garden.
-Each of these are in limited supply for this year.
+Many of these are in limited supply for this year.

-To learn more about each cultivar and to see pictures, click on the name of the cultivar to be taken to its information page in a new browser window.
+- To learn more about each cultivar and to see pictures, click on the name of the cultivar to be taken to its information page in a new browser window.
 To return to this page, simply close that window.
-There you will find my experience of growing each of these cultivars, its breeding value (if I have bred from them) in my program and my personal experience of their rust resistance during my rust screening observations from 2012 through 2016*.
-As well, I will try to give climate zone suggestions based on my experience of each cultivar in my zone 6 garden, as well as anecdotal information I have received from growers in other zones where I have that information.
+There you will find my experience of growing each of these cultivars, its breeding value (if I have bred from it) and my personal experience of its rust resistance during my rust screening observations from 2012 through 2016.
+As well, I will try to give climate zone suggestions based on my experience of each cultivar in my zone 6 garden, where possible, as well as anecdotal information I have received from growers in other zones where I have that information.
 You will notice that many of them have shown good rust resistance for me.
 That is not because everything I have grown has had good resistance - quite the opposite, actually - but because I have selected to keep and grow those with the best rust resistance over the period of my testing program.
 Those cultivars that I offer that have lower resistance to rust are offered because they may have other exceptional qualities and/or they show good tolerance to rust (which is different than resistance).

-For more information on ordering, our policies and shipping dates, click here.
+- For more information on ordering, our policies and shipping dates, click here.